Business Analyst Resume Example

 You’ll notice I focus on results, like “improved process efficiency by 25%,” instead of vague duties.
 This helps recruiters see your impact right away.

-If you’re building your own resume, use bullet points, concise language, and keywords from the job description.
+If you’re building your own resume, use bullet points, concise language, and keywords from the job description—just like you would in a cover letter.
 That’s what hiring managers and applicant tracking systems look for.

 If you search for BCBA resume examples, you’ll find a range of formats.
 The best ones clearly list certifications, measurable outcomes, and highlight experience with behavior analysis tools.